Fotowatikha/sc_FAANG_v1/README.md

 ```

 ## Setting Up the R Kernel
 Before starting the Jupyter Notebook, you need to set up the R kernel.
-Follow these steps:
+Follow the steps below steps.
+Note that you only need to do this once.
+Once the kernels are registered, this step is no longer required in future sessions.

 **1.** With your Conda environment set, you should run:
 ```sh